Terms and Conditions

 So you can easily follow us on Twitter and LinkedIn we have included sharing buttons on our site.

 You can usually switch cookies off by adjusting your browser settings to stop it from accepting cookies (Learn how here).
 Doing so however will likely limit the functionality of our and a large proportion of the world’s websites as cookies are a standard part of most modern websites.

 It may be that your concerns around cookies relate to so called ‘spyware’.
 Rather than switching off cookies in your browser you may find that anti-spyware software achieves the same objective by automatically deleting cookies considered to be invasive.
 Learn more about managing cookies with antispyware software

-All pre-ordered T shirts are non-refundable unless faulty.
-In the case of a faulty item please contact Horror-on-Sea at firstname.lastname@example.org or 07981 824283.
+All pre-ordered T shirts or face masks are non-refundable unless faulty.
+In the case of a faulty item please contact Horror-on-Sea at firstname.lastname@example.org or 07754 391163.

-No purchases will be posted out.
-All purchases through Horror-on-Sea website will be fulfilled at the event.
-You can pick up any ticket or purchase from the Horror-on-Sea Ticket Desk, 1st Floor, Park Inn by Radisson Palace, Chapel Road, Southend-on-Sea SS1 2AL at any time during the event 10.00 to 22.30 on Fri 10 Jan to Sun 12 Jan and Fri 17 Jan to Sun 19 Jan 2020.
+No tickets or T shirts will be posted out.
+All these items purchased through Horror-on-Sea website will be fulfilled at the event.
+You can pick up any ticket or purchase from the Horror-on-Sea Ticket Desk, 1st Floor, Park Inn by Radisson Palace, Chapel Road, Southend-on-Sea SS1 2AL at any time during the event 09.30 to 22.30 on Fri 14 Jan to Sun 16 Jan and Fri 21 Jan to Sun 23 Jan 2022.

 If you have any queries please contact us on email@example.com or 07754 391163.